ktmbrown/datasciencecoursera/3_GCD/codebook2.md

 | avg.Subject                    |
 | avg.Activity                   |

-The data in this independent dataset are a subset, either a mean() or a std(), of the original features, which are listed here:
+The data in this independent dataset are a subset, either a mean() or a std(), of the original features, which are listed here. *Note: The 'XYZ' tag indicates 3 separate features, an X axis, Y axis and Z axis.*:

 | OriginalFeatures  |
 |:------------------|